 Bok Tower Gardens is already one of Central Florida’s best natural attractions but to help kick off the 85th Anniversary a massive $12 million capital campaign has been announced with $7.7 million already raised.
 Four major initiatives were unveiled that will create a more welcoming Bok Tower Gardens experience for all guests.
 Starting this summer the phased construction project will take 18-22 months to complete, with the Gardens remaining opening during the construction.
+When one goes to shop a plot plan, they’d know that the optimum period of construction for a house to be constructed would be in the same range.

 Known as Preserve the Legacy, Steward the Future the capital campaign will focus on;